wong-justin/fmin/README.md

 second step will read metadata date and size and calc display. also note im doing a math.log() call for size formatting... probably not helping. i just realized thats easily replaceable with a few `(x < 10? x < 100? x < 1000?)` cases - measure and make sure thats faster
 	- bonus points if program is still responsive to keypresses, especially between 1st and 2nd steps while metadata is loading
 	- MUST measure performance between both options tho - try creating perf test then git branch to test new implementation
+	- also, if i already have sorted vec<entry> and i know view_start and view_end, then i only need to format strings for entries between view_start and view_end before displaying, instead of formatting each entry in whole vec. also memoization will help if i structure the code to make repeat formatting calls

 - also consider caching large dir results, and having filewatcher processes knowing when to clear the cache id the dir is modified

 - dual pane? or N-pane, with client/server architecture? where server just holds yanked filepaths... kinda overkill. maybe connect with unix pipes? also consider multiplatform... maybe cli option `--pair-with-session` to opt in to a dual pane? --pair-with-last, --print-all-session-ids, --start-background-server

+- make sure all rust functions take borrowed struct params, unless they are supposed to take ownership after the function call
 </details>

 <details>